AY2526S1-CS2103T-F08b-3/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 Wrong format.
   * 2a1.
-ConnectEd shows error message “Invalid command format! ”.
+ConnectEd shows error message “Invalid command format!”.

     Use case ends.